Hypselodoris maridadilus Rudman, 1977

 The rhinophores are orange with tiny white tips and the gills are

 orange with white on the upper edges.
+Some animals may have flecks between the lines.

 is a moderately rare species in the main islands but is commonly seen